aws-samples/serverless-patterns/awstransfer-s3-sam/README.md

 ![End to End Architecture](images/architecture.png)

 * The remote SFTP server is simulated using AWS Transfer Family SFTP Server for this pattern.
 In real use case, this can be any remove SFTP server outside of AWS.
-* SFTP Connector is configured to comment the remote server with Amazon S3 bucket using SFTP protocol.
+* SFTP Connector is configured to connect to the remote server with Amazon S3 bucket using SFTP protocol.
 The authentication is done using SSH Key based handshake.
-* Amazon S3 bucket file storage on AWS side.
+* Amazon S3 bucket is used for file storage on the AWS side.
-* User can list files on the remote server and selectively transfer file from the remote server to the Amazon S3 bucket using AWS Transfer Family API or CLI commands.
+* User can list files on the remote server and selectively transfer files from the remote server to the Amazon S3 bucket using AWS Transfer Family API or CLI commands.
 * User can also transfer files from Amazon S3 to the remote server using the AWS Transfer Family API or CLI commands.

 ## Testing